Compare Rates

 • Sub-Standard Rate Classes

-Preferred Plus Rates – Also known as Super Preferred, the best classification you can receive.
+Also known as Super Preferred, this is the best classification you can receive.
 About 10% of applicants can qualify for Preferred Plus.
 You have to be in excellent health with the proper height & weight ratio, and your family history is clean and right on the money.

-Standard Plus Rates – This is still an excellent rate class if you have a few health issues or possibly some height and weight abnormalities.
+This is still an excellent rate class if you have a few health issues or possibly some height and weight abnormalities.
 Many people fall into this rate class, especially in their 40s, 50s, or 60s.
-Their health is starting to have some health conditions that are perfectly normal in these age groups.
+Their health is starting to have some issues that are perfectly normal in these age groups.
 You would still have to have a good family health history from your parents.

 The Standard class is prevalent for people in their 50s and 60s, but the rates are still very affordable.
 As you get older, your health is naturally going to be affected.
 But this effect is perfectly natural and unavoidable as your age progresses.